San José State University

 During the Condominium Britain devoted relatively little attention to the southern non-Arabic section of Sudan.
 Darfur was annexed to Sudan during this period.
 The British did try to isolate the southern area from control by the northern section.
 Arabs from the north were prohibited from traveling to the south but Christian missionaries were allowed to operate there.
 Elsewhere in Sudan Britain generally ruled through the local native authorities.

-In 1922 Britain relinquished its rule over Egypt but status of Sudan was left undefined.
+In 1922 Britain relinquished its rule over Egypt but the status of Sudan was left undefined.
 Egypt claimed Sudan as Egyptian territory, but at that stage Sudanese nationalists began to work toward Sudanese independence.
 The governor general of Sudan was assassinated in Cairo in 1924 and Britain subsequently withdrew all Egyptian military and civilian administrators from Sudan.
 A small Sudanese army was created to take the place of the withdrawn Egyptian troops.

 Britain had intentions of partitioning Sudan into an Arabic north and a non-Arabic south.
 Some of the southern natives were trained as administrators but in English rather than Arabic.
 Ultimately the British program of separating the southern area from control by Khartoum failed.
 The British were able however to fend off the Egyptian attempts to reassert control over Sudan.
 Finally in 1952 the leader of the military group which overthrew the monarchy in Egypt accepted the concept of Sudanese independence.
 In the subsequent elections in Sudan the party that won, the National Unionist Party (NUP), advocated an eventual reunion of Egypt and Sudan.
 However, by 1956 the sentiment even in the NUP had shifted away from union with Egypt and the Sudanese Parliament declared Sudan fully independent on January 1, 1956.

-As with many countries there developed in Sudan numerous political parties and often there differences had to do with the personalities of their leadership rather than their ideologies.
+As with many countries there developed in Sudan numerous political parties and often their differences had to do with the personalities of their leadership rather than their ideologies.
 Below the major political parties at the time of independence are tabulated.

 |Political Parties of Sudan c.
 1960|